 The court summons mentions tithes, likely because the Church expects all members to pay 10% of their income based on its truth claims.
 The Church’s truth claims are directly related to the items in question, such as the authenticity of the Book of Mormon (items #2 and #3 listed above).
 Members who do not tithe are not allowed to hold leadership positions and are denied entrance to the Church’s temples, which is considered absolutely essential for obtaining eternal life and exaltation.
 Thus, a full 10% tithe is considered mandatory, rather than voluntary, for members who wish to receive the Church’s blessings.
 Therefore, if the Church’s truth claims do not hold in a court of law, the mandatory tithing requirement could be considered a fraudulent practice based on deceptive claims.

-The 6th and 7th items pertain to the Church’s teachings that there was no death before the fall of Adam and Eve approximately 6,000 years ago.
+This allegation pertains to the Church’s teachings that there was no death before the fall of Adam and Eve approximately 6,000 years ago.
 The Church teaches: “Two kinds of death are spoken of in the scriptures.
 One is the death of the body, which is caused by the separation of the body from the spirit.
 The other is spiritual death, which is to die as pertaining to, or to be separated from, righteousness. … Both of these deaths were introduced into the world by the fall of Adam. … Latter-day revelation teaches that there was no death on this earth for any forms of life before the fall of Adam.
 Indeed, death entered the world as a direct result of the fall.”
 These teachings are also emphasized in the Book of Mormon and Pearl of Great Price in 2 Nephi 2:22 and Moses 6:48.
 Also, the Church’s current Institute manual, used to teach 18-30 year olds, confirms this teaching where it states: “There was no death in the earth before the fall of Adam.”

 Whereas the Biblical book of Genesis does not specify any dates, the Church teaches that this Fall took place 6,000 years ago (excerpt from link shown below), and that the Garden of Eden was located in Missouri.
 These beliefs come from D&C 77 and teachings of Joseph Smith and many succeeding prophets, seers, and revelators of the Church.
 In contrast, modern scholars have shown that the first humans emerged around 200,000 years ago in Africa, and that death existed on this planet for millions of years prior to the emergence of our species.
 In fact, it is now known that humans had already populated almost every continent by 6,000 years ago.

 The lawsuit is being made according to England’s 2006 Fraud Act, which consists of: